w3f/apk-proofs/README.md

 ```
 $ cargo spec build
 ```
-[`specification.md`](./specification.md) then shall contains the newly built specification.
+[`specification.md`](./specification.md) then shall contain the newly built specification.
 The specification could be easily converted to HTML by the help of `pandoc` if desired:

 ```
 pandoc -f commonmark specification.md --standalone  --output specification.html